microsoft/generative-ai-for-beginners/04-prompt-engineering-fundamentals/README.md

 ## Case Study: GitHub Copilot

-Let's wrap this section by getting a sense for how prompt engineering is used in real-world solutions by looking at one Case Study: [GitHub Copilot](https://github.com/features/copilot?WT.mc_id=academic-105485-koreyst).
+Let's wrap this section by getting a sense of how prompt engineering is used in real-world solutions by looking at one Case Study: [GitHub Copilot](https://github.com/features/copilot?WT.mc_id=academic-105485-koreyst).

 GitHub Copilot is your "AI Pair Programmer" - it converts text prompts into code completions and is integrated into your development environment (e.g., Visual Studio Code) for a seamless user experience.
 As documented in the series of blogs below, the earliest version was based on the OpenAI Codex model - with engineers quickly realizing the need to fine-tune the model and develop better prompt engineering techniques, to improve code quality.
 In July, they [debuted an improved AI model that goes beyond Codex](https://github.blog/2023-07-28-smarter-more-efficient-coding-github-copilot-goes-beyond-codex-with-improved-ai-model/?WT.mc_id=academic-105485-koreyst) for even faster suggestions.